amainali328/BCB546/UNIX_Assignment/README.md

 Here is my brief description of what this code does:

-SNP_ID and SNP data for teosinte (group = ZMPBA, ZMPIL, and ZMPJA) is extracted from fang_et_al_genotypes.txt with header, transposed and sorted based on SNP_ID.
-This sorted file, alongside the snp_position.txt sorted file mentioned in "Maize Data", are subsequently joined.
+SNP_ID and SNP data for teosinte (group = ZMPBA, ZMPIL, and ZMPJA) is extracted from fang_et_al_genotypes.txt with the header, transposed and sorted based on SNP_ID.
+This sorted file, alongside the snp_position.txt sorted file mentioned in "Maize Data", is subsequently joined.
 For all SNPs with unknown or multiple positions in the genome (third column), their data is extracted from the joined file after a header indicating SNP_ID, Chromosome, Position and Genotype Data is added.
-A for loop is utilized to separate the data based on the chromosome, sorted based on increasing or decreasing positions on the third column and a header is added to each column to describe the data within that colum.
-FOr files with decreasing positions, missing data encoded by ? is replaced by - within the for loop.
+A for loop is utilized to separate the data based on the chromosome, sorted based on increasing or decreasing positions on the third column and a header is added to each column to describe the data within that column.
+For files with decreasing positions, missing data encoded by ? is replaced by - within the for loop.